-While clot-busting drugs can lessen stroke damage by restoring blood flow to the brain, many scientists believe that the next generation of therapies will be able to prevent the death of brain cells at the molecular level.
-The OHRI is leading an intense effort to determine which proteins and genes control brain cell death, because understanding this process is the first step in developing these next-generation treatments.
-While some researchers are studying death of neuron cell bodies (grey matter), others are investigating damage to nerve fibres that connect different parts of the brain (white matter).
-Another molecular research project focuses on a phenomenon known as “preconditioning,” in which a short period of blood deprivation makes the brain more able to resist a later stroke.
+While clot-busting drugs can lessen stroke damage by restoring blood flow to the brain, many scientists believe that the next generation of therapies will be able to prevent the death of brain cells.
+Our researchers are leading an intense effort to determine which molecular mechanisms control brain cell death, because understanding this process is the first step in developing these next-generation treatments.
+While some researchers are studying death of neurons in the grey matter of the brain, others are investigating damage to nerve fibres that connect different parts of the brain (white matter).
+Another research project focuses on a phenomenon known as preconditioning, which can make the brain more able to resist a later stroke.
 The aim of this research is to identify genes in the brain that are turned on or off by the preconditioning process.
-Several candidates have been identified, and further research may eventually lead to neuroprotective drugs that mimic the effects of these pre-conditioning genes.
+Several potential treatments have been identified, and further research may lead to neuroprotective drugs that mimic the effects of these pre-conditioning genes.

 Another exciting area of stroke research involves finding ways to stimulate the regeneration of brain tissue.
 Very recently, it was considered dogma that once a brain cell died, it could never be replaced, but in the last few years, mounting evidence has shown that stem cells do exist in the adult brain, and they can be coaxed into generating new brain cells.
-Clinical investigators at the OHRI are conducting a pilot study to determine if a natural protein called Granulocyte-Colony Stimulating Factor may be able to stimulate recovery of function in stroke patients.
-Other researchers are dissecting in more detail the molecular pathways that control stem cells in the brain.
+Our researchers are exploring the molecular switches that increase the number of stem cells in the brain.

 While it will likely take many years to fully develop and test these regenerative treatments, stroke patients today can regain many of their abilities through rehabilitation programs.
-OHRI investigators based at The Ottawa Hospital Rehabilitation Centre are developing and testing new types of physical conditioning for stroke patients.
+Our investigators based at The Ottawa Hospital Rehabilitation Centre are developing and testing new recovery interventions for patients with stroke.
 They are also investigating nutritional management and driving programs to improve health and quality of life of patients recovering from stroke.

 Finally, a big part of stroke research will always be prevention.
 It is estimated that control of the known stroke risk factors would avoid 50% of the strokes suffered.
 These include high blood pressure, high cholesterol, smoking, diabetes and heart disease.
 The Ottawa Hospital now has an active stroke prevention clinic to ensure that the risk factors are controlled, because once a patient has suffered a stroke, the chance of having another substantially increases.
 Clinical investigators at the OHRI are involved in a number of clinical trials, and their research is contributing to better stroke prevention in Ottawa and around the world.